thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 > **Aside:** The mathematics behind EMV relies on asymmetric cryptography — the same conceptual breakthrough that powers secure websites and encrypted messaging.
 The insight, developed in the 1970s by Whitfield Diffie, Martin Hellman, and Ron Rivest, Adi Shamir, and Leonard Adleman, is elegantly simple: what's encrypted with a private key can only be verified with the corresponding public key, and vice versa.
 Remarkably, this foundational technology for modern security emerged seven years after humans first walked on the moon.
 We conquered space before we figured out how to send a secret message without sharing a password in advance.

+Barclays and orange launched first contactless credit card

+Mastercard key credit card small

+Though not widely used today, the early 2000s brought about several interesting innovations to credit cards, most notably mini keychain credit cards.
+Mastercard's SideCard and the Discover2Go card both aimed to eliminate the wallet from America's pockets, but ultimately failed.
+2007: Cards get personal and a little more futuristic

+Capital One pioneered the first personalized credit cards, allowing customers to choose the image on the front of the card.
+Most companies followed suit.
+MasterCard and Visa also launched interactive cards with LED screens.

+Virtual Credit Card

 ## Online Payments

+1996 	First widely cited secure online card transaction is completed on the internet.

 The chip protects in-person transactions, but the internet created an entirely different battlefield.
 When a customer types a card number into a website, no chip can verify their identity.
 The industry developed layered defenses.